vjrodriguez/fox-tamagotchi/README.md

 # fox-game
-A Tamagotchi game built completely with JavaScript.
+A Tamagotchi game that is completely frontend and mostly in JavaScript.
+Beautiful assets created by https://www.pickledalice.com/